fgeraci/CS195/Assets/README.txt

+Please, do not push assets, only code, controllers, scenes, terrains etc.

 README

 First of all, we provide a build of the main bank scene for both Windows and Mac.
 This build is fully